 Would state the intent of the Legislature to enact legislation that would add information about composting, food waste reduction, and reduction in the use of single use disposable plastics to the Office of Education and the Environment’s education principles for the environment.

 Current law establishes the “Bottle Bill”, which requires that every beverage container sold or offered for sale in this state have a minimum refund value.
 The act requires a beverage distributor to pay a redemption payment to CalRecycle for every beverage container, and requires the department to deposit those amounts in the California Beverage Container Recycling Fund.
 This bill would make nonsubstantive changes to the provision naming the act.

 SB 1161 Stone R) Junk dealers and recyclers: payment for nonferrous material.

 Current law prohibits a junk dealer or recycler from providing payment for nonferrous material unless the payment is made by cash or check, and provided no earlier than 3 days after the date of sale, and the dealer or recycler obtains a photograph or video of the seller, which is to be retained as part of the written record of purchases.
 Current law exempts those sellers of junk or recycling materials who conduct 5 or more separate transactions per month.
 This bill, instead, would require payment for the material to be made in the form of a donation to a nonprofit organization, unless the material is delivered by a junk dealer or recycler.

-SB 1335 Allen D) Solid waste: disposable food service packaging: state agencies and large state facilities. *
+SB 1335 Allen D) Solid waste: disposable food service packaging: state agencies and large state facilities. * Support Letter